Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/RestrictAccessToTds.md

 1 Follow redirects, including circular redirects;
 2 Switch to TLS/SSL and back;
 3 Perform Basic and Digest authentication;
-4 Answer security challenges with the appropriate user name and password; and 5 Return session cookies.
+4 Answer the security challenges with the appropriate user name and password; and 5 Return session cookies.

 #### How To Configure Restricted Datasets